 HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

-How to use Neem Oil on your houseplants
+How to Use Neem Oil on Houseplants

 Neem Oil comes from the seeds produced by the Neem Tree (Azadirachta indica), a fast-growing tree native to the Indian subcontinent.
 It has many uses, from skincare to neem cake fertilizer.
+With plants, it's typically used as an organic insecticide whenever pest infestations occur.
+It's especially useful to anyone looking for a cheap natural alternative to synthetic pesticides.

 Neem tree (Azadirachta indica) seeds